 Prior to 2008, Professor Crabb was a Senior Principal Research Fellow in the NHMRC and an International Fellow of the Howard Hughes Medical Institute in the US.
 He is an experienced educator having been a full-time teaching and research academic at the University of Melbourne (1996-2000) and has been immersed in education at secondary and tertiary levels ever since.

 In 2015, he was awarded a Companion of the Order of Australia, Australia’s highest civilian honour, in 2019 he received the GSK Award for Research Excellence and in 2020 he was awarded the Global Citizen Prize: Australia’s Hero Award.

 Listen to Professor Crabb on Episode 1 of our How Science Matters podcast

 - Director and Chief Executive Officer, Burnet Institute, 2008-ongoing

-- Member, Australian Academy of Health and Medical Sciences COVID-19 Expert Committee
+- Member, Australian Academy of Health and Medical Sciences COVID-19 Expert Committee, from 2020

-- Member, Victorian Government Medical Research Strategic Advisory Committee
+- Member, Victorian Government Medical Research Strategic Advisory Committee, from 2019

-- Foundation Committee Member, Global Health Alliance Melbourne
+- Foundation Committee Member, Global Health Alliance Melbourne, from 2019

-- Chair, Victorian Chapter of the Association of Australian Medical Research Institutes (AAMRI) from 2014.
+- Chair, Victorian Chapter, Association of Australian Medical Research Institutes, from 2014

-- Board of Management, Gene Technology Access Centre.
+- Member, Board of the Gene Technology Access Centre (GTAC), Victoria, from 2001

 - 1992: PhD, (Virology) School of Veterinary Science, University of Melbourne,Victoria, Australia